 Cross-docking is an inventory handling process where a warehouse systematically moves a product from incoming trucks to outgoing trucks without long-term storage.
 It’s essential for JIT inventory-managed food products.

 Products like fruit come in on one truck and quickly move to multiple trucks.
 Fruit products going to multiple retail locations are part of a cross-docking process.
-Therefore, from the practicality of having both incoming and outgoing trucks pulled up to the docks at the same time, cross-docking moves food-grade products quickly onto the consumer.
+Therefore, from the practicality of having both incoming and outgoing trucks pulled up to the docks at the same time, cross-docking moves food-grade products quickly to the consumer.

 6. Handling Food Materials

-Previously, we discussed how great varieties of food-grade products require different handling processes.
+Previously, we discussed how a great variety of food-grade products require different handling processes.
 Great warehousing defines the areas where the product is handled and stored.
 This allows the separation of different types of food-grade products to prevent cross-contamination.
 This also includes systems for handling organic, non-GMO, and other farm products that must be separated from other products.
 From cleanliness to storage systems, proper handling is an essential service provided by food-grade warehouses.

-Trust CWI For Your Food-Grade Warehousing
+Trust CWI For Your Food Grade Warehousing

 From shipping relationships to refrigeration and handling, a food-grade warehouse works with food producers to create the best possible logistics system for food handling, storage, and shipping.

-For more information on our food-grade warehousing, logistics partnership, and shipping systems, please contact our expert team.
+For more information on our food grade warehousing, logistics partnership, and shipping systems, please contact our expert team.